History of Mega Millions in Timeline

 2010: Georgia Lottery Returns to MUSL

-January 4, 2011: Mega Millions Drawing Similar to "Lost" Numbers
+January 4, 2011: Mega Millions Drawing Similar to Lost Numbers

 Loading Video...

-January 2011: Megaplier Availability Update
+January 2011: Megaplier Available to Most States

 By January 2011, all Mega Millions lotteries, except for California, offered the Megaplier option.